Resolution through Negotiation

 Through my work on the New Museum Steering and Fundraising Committee I was involved in efforts to secure the former Loreto Convent for the new Guelph Civic Museum.

-Since 2013 I have been a volunteer Director of the Guelph Junction Railway, Canada’s largest municipally owned railway.
+From 2013 until its disoltion in 2019 I was a volunteer Director of the Guelph Junction Railway, Canada’s largest municipally owned railway.